 A Rural Craft Hub has been developed at Charida by Government of West Bengal's Department of Micro, Small and Medium Enterprises & Textiles, in association with UNESCO.

-One can also plan a visit to Charida during the artist's annual village festival in mid December.
+One can also plan a visit to Charida during the artist's annual village festival.
+The 5th edition of 'Chau Mask Festival' will be celebrated on December 14 - 16, 2018.
 The nearby Ayodhya Hills and the panoramic view from the PPSP Dam are additional attractions.
 One may also plan a stay at the nearby Gandhi Ashram at Nimdih from Charida.

 Nearest railway station is Barabhum or Purulia.
 Charida is 36 Kms away from Barabhum station.
 It is about 6 hours drive from Kolkata.